Light-emitting diode: Indicators and signs

 Because of their long life, fast switching times, and visibility in broad daylight due to their high output and focus, LEDs have been used in automotive brake lights and turn signals.
-The use in brakes improves safety, due to a great reduction in the time needed to light fully, or faster rise time, about 0.1 second faster than an incandescent bulb.
+The use in brakes improves safety, due to a great reduction in the time needed to light fully, or faster rise time, about 200 milliseconds faster than an incandescent bulb.
 This gives drivers behind more time to react.
 In a dual intensity circuit (rear markers and brakes) if the LEDs are not pulsed at a fast enough frequency, they can create a phantom array, where ghost images of the LED appear if the eyes quickly scan across the array.
 White LED headlamps are beginning to appear.
 Using LEDs has styling advantages because LEDs can form much thinner lights than incandescent lamps with parabolic reflectors.

-Due to the relative cheapness of low output LEDs, they are also used in many temporary uses such as glowsticks, throwies, and the photonic textile Lumalive.
+Due to the relative cheapness of low output LEDs, they are also used in many temporary uses such as glowsticks and throwies.
 Artists have also used LEDs for LED art.